13

 And maybe that's all it was.

 I looked at Maa, a flicker of worry tightening my chest before I could even name it.
-She caught it immediately— of course she did.
+She caught it immediately.
 Her eyes softened, reading my face the way only she could.

 "Don't worry," she said gently, brushing a stray hair behind her ear.
 "I came with Mukesh.
 He'll drop me back on time."

-Mukesh Uncle.
-Our driver for the past thirteen years.
-Quiet, reliable, always five minutes early and never once impatient.
+Mukesh Uncle, our driver for the past thirteen years.
+Reliable, always five minutes early and never once impatient.

 I didn't like depending on people.